 - Have your read to you every day.
 Have them practice reading, using strategies they learned at school to sound out unfamiliar words.
-Many times children look at the beginning letter, search for picture cues or figure out what makes sense.
+Read as much as possible; reading can be a hobby or part of your daily routine like bedtime.

 - Point out print everywhere you visit.
 Have your child help read a menu at a restaurant, signs on a walk, billboards or signs in the car.
 Talk about the written words you see in the world around you.
 Ask him or her to find a new word every time you go on an outing.